-The Kurilian Bobtail’s life expectancy ranges from 15–20 years.
-This cat breed is robust and it does not have any known genetic health problems.
-However, considering that this breed is rare, it may have limited information on the probability of genetic diseases.
+The Kurilian bobtail can live for 15 to 20 years.
+This cat breed is robust and she does not have any known genetic health problems.
+However, considering that this breed is rare, there is limited information on the probability of genetic diseases.

 As it is unlikely to find a Kurilian breeder, acquiring a kitten takes considerable time.
 Generally, a pedigreed Kurilian Bobtail kitten will cost anywhere between £370 to £600.